iulian-rusu/mregex/README.md

 #### Backreferences
 Numeric backreferences support multiple digits, so `\10` will be parsed as a backreference to group number 10.
 If the group is not defined, it will result in a compile-time error.
-If you want to define a numeric backreference that is immediately folowed by a digit, you can separate it using a non-capturing group: `(?:\1)0`.
+If you want to define a numeric backreference that is immediately followed by a digit, you can separate it using a non-capturing group: `(?:\1)0`.
 Another option is to use sets: `\1[0]`.